SUPERGUPPY0907/SUPERGUPPY0907/README.md

 My research lies at the intersection of Reinforcement Learning and Generative Models.
 I am particularly interested in bridging the gap between simulation and reality through diffusion-based policies.

-📧 Open to tech chats and collaborations!
+📧 Open to tech chats and collaborations, and I am actively looking for Fall 2027 Ph.D. programs!!

 ### Service
 - Conference: ICML(2026), NIPS(2025,2026), ICLR(2026), CPAL(2026)